FreedomChal/behavioral_cloning/README.md

 #### Model parameter tuning

 The model has an adam optimizer, so the learning parameters did not need to be manually tuned.
 For the batch size, I set it to 64, which seems to work decently for my model.
-I set the number of epochs to 50, but almost always stopped training before the end of all 50.
+I set the number of epochs to 50.
+However, I had a checkpointer that saves the model at the end of every epoch.
+With the checkpointer, I was able to stop the training before it finished all 50 epochs.
+I often did cancel training early because most of my model's learning tended to stop around epoch 7.

 #### Appropriate training data

-In the simulator, when recording the training data, I recorded two laps around the track, and some extra on the sharp turns.
+In the simulator, I recorded two laps around the track, and some extra on the sharp turns to remove my model's bias to go straight.

 ![alt text][image1]